-In holding the Fair this year, we remember that we stand here on the shoulders of the community's giants of the past- men and women who managed to bring the community of Springfield together to celebrate at the fair, despite their incredibly taxing lives of working to produce the food for their own families and their country.
-They had none of our conveniences, and yet they made the effort to come together and to share the products of the sweat of their brow.
-A few will recall these challenges, the mountains of work that threatened to become overwhelming and the discipline needed to maintain the tradition of the Agricultural Fair.
-They saw the importance of maintaining that sense of community in this gathering to appreciate each other's efforts and to enjoy each other's company.
-To those in the past and to you who have been part of building our past, I say Thank You!
+Over the years, many have also worked to bring the community of Springfield together to celebrate at the Springfield Country Fair, despite their incredibly taxing lives of producing the food and other necessities for their own families and their country.
+They saw the importance of maintaining a sense of community in this gathering to appreciate each other's efforts and to enjoy each other's company.
+To those in the past and to those who have been part of building our past, I say Thank You!